This page contains affiliate links to products. We may receive a commission for purchases made through these links at no extra cost to you

 - Must reapply for card every year

 This is a creative way for Pharma companies to give assistance to patients who can’t use copay cards.
-This is a non-profit set up by multiple Pharma companies and not just one, which is how they get around the co-pay card rules.
+This is a non-profit set up by multiple Pharma companies and not just one.
 This allows patients on government insurance, such as Medicare and Medicaid to be able to receive assistance.

 AbbVie has also set up a program if you can’t use their co-pay card for some reason.
 It is called the Humira complete prescription rebate.